ericmjl/czbiohub/slides.md

 ## The Need

-> 1. Drug resistance data matched with protein sequences.
+> 1. Systematic drug resistance data matched with protein sequences.
 > 1. Prediction system capable of delivering interpretable insights.
 > 1. A model-guided feedback loop for improving predictions and guiding pre-emptive testing.